ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 2. do some other stuff, like restarting services or checking mail
 3. returning to the suspended process with the **fg** command

-Shell piping/redirection is the glue that makes the **[Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)** of concise modular programs work.
+Shell piping and redirection is the glue that makes the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of concise modular programs work.
 You can solve a wide variety of problems from the command line.
 I rate software as more sophisticated if it includes a CLI toolset.

 To get a better idea of Unix philosophy in action, check out [CommandLine Fu](https://www.commandlinefu.com/commands/browse/sort-by-votes).
-Top programs include **cut, cat, more, uniq, sed, parallel, xargs, wc, find, sort, rev, tr, echo, curl, jq, etc**.
+Commands like **cut, cat, more, uniq, sed, parallel, xargs, wc, find, sort, rev, tr, echo, curl, jq** and others are all modular programs that work together.

 Another common thing to do with shells is **multiplex** them (usually with [tmux](https://en.wikipedia.org/wiki/Tmux)).
-This is sort of like piping the entire shell into different views.
+This is sort of like **piping the entire shell into different views**.

-It can be handy to quickly split screen with another shell, zoom a split pane to full, switch between virtual windows, or detach/retach sessions with a persistent state (SSH).
-And remember, like vim, this is all done with key strokes, saving the mouse effort.
+It can be handy to quickly **split screen** with another shell, **zoom** a split pane to full, switch between **virtual views**, or **detach/retach** sessions with a **persistent state** (SSH).
+Like vim, this is all done with key strokes, saving the mouse effort.

 Some people prefer [byobu](http://www.byobu.co/) as a layer over tmux or screen.
 Either way, if your new to multiplexing it will take some getting used to.